eduardopreuss/user-management-system/README.md

 ## Features and Constraints

 ### Development Constraints
-- **Time Allocation**: Approximately 1 hour and 30 minutes were spent on the frontend, and another 1 hour and 30 minutes on the backend.
+- **Time Allocation**: Approximately 2 hours on the frontend, and another 2 hours on the backend.

 ### Tools and Techniques
 - **Code Assistance**: GitHub Copilot was used for auto-completion within the IDE.
-No external prompts were used during development.
+No external prompts were needed during development.